Key takeaways

 How to save on Eliquis

-For people who don’t have insurance and need help covering the costs of Eliquis, SingleCare offers prescription discount cards, including an Eliquis coupon and coupons for additional medications.
-All you need to do is click “Get free coupon” under the store you plan to get the medication from, and show the virtual card to the pharmacist.
+For people without insurance who need help covering the cost of Eliquis, SingleCare offers prescription discount cards, including an Eliquis coupon and coupons for other medications.
+All you need to do is click “Get free coupon” under the store you plan to get the medication from, and then show the virtual card to the pharmacist.

 Patients may also be able to save on Eliquis by signing up for mail-order prescriptions or government assistance programs.
-Visit the manufacturer’s website to see if the manufacturer offers savings options like coupon cards or other programs.
-You can also ask a healthcare provider about alternatives or changing health insurance plans.
+Visit the manufacturer’s website to see if it offers savings options, such as coupon cards or other programs.
+You can also ask your healthcare provider about alternatives or about changing your health insurance plan.
 Those who have already picked up their Eliquis prescription at their local pharmacy can consider these options next time.

 - The regulation of private health insurance, Kaiser Family Foundation (2024)